MaryanGelle/Productivity/readme.md

 ### Known Bugs

-- Iframe: The Google Map used occassionaly won't load as I would like it.
-Becuase it is an Iframe from Google my setting in CSS will not autmatically apply perfectly as it does not belong to me.
+- Iframe: The Google Map used occassionally won't load as I would like it.
+Becuase it is an Iframe from Google my setting in CSS will not automatically apply perfectly as it does not belong to me.

 ### Validation Bugs

 - Validation Issues: This is a previous issue that i had to manually improve.
 It was caused by the use of Prettier (extension) formating, this showed up as validation issues in "Validator.w3" HTML validator, since "Prettier" added "/> towards the end of all my codes.
-This was an issue that i resolved and I am aware to not use Prettier extentions again.
+This was an issue that i resolved and I am aware to not use Prettier extensions again.
 Now I have no Validation issue for my Website "Productivity".

 ## Deployment